Marshall's pygmy chameleon: Natural history

 Rhampholeon marshalli seems to inhabit the subcanopy and leaf litter of the relict cloud forests.
 Major canopy trees include Syzygium and Ficus.
 These forest are rich in fern and liana species.
 Forest margins have prickly species of Ilex and Rubus briars.
-How far up the canopy these creatures ascend is not known, but they tend to be found in the leaf litter or low shrubs.
-The winters in these (evergreen) forests are sharp and very cool; a period of brumation seems likely to occur for these tiny lizards.
-They eat insects, though these forests seem to be fairly depleted now.
+How far up the canopy this creature ascends is not known, but it tends to be found in the leaf litter or low shrubs.
+The winters in these (evergreen) forests are sharp and very cool; a period of brumation seems likely to occur for this tiny lizard.
+It eat insects, though these forests seem to be fairly depleted now.

 Reproduction

 In the rains (November to March), Marshall's leaf chameleon lays a small clutch of embryonated eggs that hatch quickly.
 Humphreys photographed a gravid female excavating a hole in the forest soil and laying a clutch.
 One egg was exhumed and found to contain a fully developed embryo.
 After 35 days, the eggs hatched and the tiny juveniles dispersed.
-Juveniles are relatively large at 22–25 mm long.
+Juveniles are relatively large at 22–25 mm long (SVL).

 Conservation

-Like other small mountain chameleons, this species appears to have population spikes and collapses.
-Their ranges do not appear to be threatened and much of their habitat is safe in Zimbabwe in the Nyanga National Park (where introduced tree species of wattle and pine are being eradicated to allow natural forest to re-emerge), Stapleford Forest Reserve, Bunga National Park and Botanical Garden, the Chimanimani National Park, and the Chirinda Forest Reserve.
+Like other small mountain chameleons, Rhampholeon marshalli appears to have population spikes and collapses.
+Its range does not appear to be threatened and much of its habitat is safe in Zimbabwe in the Nyanga National Park (where introduced tree species of wattle and pine are being eradicated to allow natural forest to re-emerge), Stapleford Forest Reserve, Bunga National Park and Botanical Garden, the Chimanimani National Park, and the Chirinda Forest Reserve.
 However, the tiny relic cloud forest patches are under constant threat from excessive collection of firewood and clearance for coffee, tea and protea plantations.
 Also, the corridors that once connected populations have indubitably diminished.